Uncover India—Delhi to Goa

 Day 1 Delhi

 Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
 There are no planned activities, so check into the hotel and enjoy the city.
 In the late afternoon you will meet your fellow group members to go over the details of your trip.
 Check the notice board (or ask reception) to see the exact time and location of this group meeting.
 There will be an optional group dinner following the meeting.
 If you arrive, early wander through the heart of India's capital city and explore Old and New Delhi.
 Travel by the new metro or auto rickshaws and visit the famous Jama Masjid (Great Mosque) where you could climb the minaret for a bird's eye view of the old city.
 Explore Chandni Chowk, one of India's oldest and busiest markets or head to the colorful spice market a great photo opportunity.
 From Old Delhi it's easy to get to Connaught Place, more commonly known as CP, one of the most prominent architectural remnants of British rule, by the metro (station at CP is called Rajiv Chowk).
 In CP wander the markets and shops or visit the Gandhi museum, built on the site of his assassination.
 If people watching is your thing head down to India Gate and relax on the lawns, or enjoy a stroll through the peaceful Lodi Gardens in nearby upmarket South Delhi.
 Other options include the ruins of Qutab Minar, the fabulous architecture of Humayun's Tomb, the beautifully lotus shaped Bahai Temple (closed Monday), or the stunning Swaminarayan Akshardham Temple carved out of pink sandstone and white marble.
 The amazing Craft Museum or the huge and rambling National Museum are also worth a visit.
 (Note many museums are closed on Monday).
 There are so many options for dining, from age-old eateries in the by lanes of the Old Walled City to glitzy, specialty restaurants in five-star hotels, Delhi is a movable feast.
 Restaurants and bars cater to all tastes and budgets.
 Please note this tour departs Delhi early on Day 2, so book extra accommodation if you would like to explore the city.
 Day tours can be booked through the front desk of your hotel if you do arrive early.

 Day 2 Agra